Anna, a.k.a. "The Signal of Setauket," is the heart of the four friends comprising the Culper Ring—ready to do whatever is necessary for the cause.

-Anna even passed up the opportunity to leave Setauket with her husband at the end of Season One, electing to remain in danger, out of loyalty to her country and her love for Abe.
-In the second season, Anna's affair with Abe runs its course, but she continues to watch out for him as his co-conspirator in the ring.
-Anna encourages Major Hewlett's romantic interest in her to gain influence over the enemy, but is drawn in by his humanity and starts to care for him, even resisting Abe's plan to kill Hewlett.
+Anna even passed up the opportunity to leave Setauket with her husband at the end of Season 1, electing to remain in danger out of loyalty to her country and her love for Abe.
+Anna's affair with Abe ran its course, but she continued to watch out for him as his co-conspirator in the Ring.
+Anna encouraged Major Hewlett's romantic interest to gain influence over the enemy, but started to care for him, even resisting Abe's plan to kill Hewlett.
 Not wanting to see Abe hanged as a spy, but unwilling to see Hewlett sacrificed either, Anna accepted Hewlett's proposal of marriage, humiliating him at the altar but saving his life.

 Heather Lind’s first role on Broadway was opposite Al Pacino in The Merchant of Venice, for which she won the Theatre World Award for Outstanding Broadway Debut.
-She previously played the role when the production originated at The Public Theater’s Shakespeare in The Park, where she also starred in A Winter’s Tale.
+She previously played the role when the production originated at the Public Theater’s Shakespeare in the Park, where she also starred in A Winter’s Tale.
 She also starred as Eliza Doolittle opposite Robert Sean Leonard in Pygmalion at the Williamstown Theatre Festival.
-Television credits include a recurring role on HBO’s Boardwalk Empire, for which Lind won a SAG® Award for Outstanding Performance by an Ensemble in a Drama Series and she costarred opposite Sam Rockwell in the independent film A Single Shot.
+Television credits include a recurring role on HBO’s Boardwalk Empire, for which Lind won a SAG® Award for Outstanding Performance by an Ensemble in a Drama Series, and she costarred opposite Sam Rockwell in the independent film A Single Shot.

 Lind was most recently seen in Jean Marc Vallée’s Demolition, opposite Jake Gyllenhaal, and in Mistress America with Greta Gerwig, directed by Noah Baumbach.
 Her recent stage appearances include starring in Incognito and Of Good Stock at the Manhattan Theater Club.

 Lind attended Fordham College at Lincoln Center and received her MFA from the NYU Graduate Acting Program.